 Monty Python and the Holy Grail (1975)

 Netflix is the home for Monty Python and has two of the group’s best movies, Monty Python and the Holy Grail and Life of Brian.

 Monty Python and the Holy Grail was initially released in 1975 and stood the test of time- 45 years later, it’s still regarded as one of the best comedies ever made.

 The film was a spoof with its origins in sketches from the Monty Python television show (which is also available to watch on Netflix).

 Holy Grail is about the quest by King Arthur and his knights for the Holy Grail.
 The movie was named the second-best comedy of all-time in a fan-based poll by ABC and People, behind Airplane.

 Monty Python’s Life of Brian (1979)

 The second Monty Python movie on Netflix is the Christian satire Life of Brian.

-The movie tells the story of a man named Brian, who was born in the stable next to Jesus Christ.
+The movie tells the story of a man named Brian, a child born in the stable next to Jesus Christ.
 This causes the Three Wisemen to find him and initially confuse him with the King of the Jews.

-Brian then fells in love with a young rebel and joins the People’s don’t of Judea, a freedom movement that spends as much time in-fighting as getting anything done.
+Brian then falls in love with a young rebel and joins the People’s Front of Judea, a freedom movement that spends as much time in-fighting as getting anything done.